 What forms will I need?

 We highly recommend you consider an e-filing service for your tax form submission.
 It's easier, faster, and much less of a hassle.
-Greatland's Yearli allows you to directly submit your TOPS data to their system, which can generate printed forms for you, or file electronically on your behalf.
+Greatland's Yearli has an integration with TOPS that allows you to directly submit your TOPS data to their system, which can generate printed forms for you, or file electronically on your behalf.
 If you do wish to print the forms yourself, you will need to get STANDARD 2 PER PAGE 1099 LASER/INKJET FORMS, which are available at any office supply store or forms supplier.